owais12-lgtm/stm-devboard/README.md

 # STM devboard

-This is an STM32F042F6Px development board designed with GPIO pins, buttons, and USB-C, along with a buncha other features
+This is an STM32F042F6Px development board designed with GPIO pins, buttons, and USB-C, along with a buncha other features. the firmware included in the firmware folder is temp firmware and it may or may not work.